-See the Feature Extraction for CytoGenomics Reference Guide for a listing of all the results that are generated in the output files.
-This portion of the Project Properties tab lets you select the ultimate location(s) for the image and result files.
-See "Select the location for output files" on page 46 and "Select the local file folder for saved results" on page 48.
+See the Feature Extraction 11.5 Reference Guide for a listing of all the results that are generated in the output files.
+This portion of the Project Properties tab lets you select the ultimate locations for the image and result files.
+See "Outputs" on page 49.